Your Trusted Science-backed Resource for Health, Nutrition and Lifestyle Medicine since 2012

 Ivermectin is an epigenetic regulator of cancer to inhibit cancer progression (alters gene expression to inhibit cancer progression, SIN3A, EMT)

-Ivermectin can overcome tumor multidrug resistance
+Ivermectin can overcome tumor multi-drug resistance (MDR).

 What cancers can Ivermectin treat?

-The top 5 COVID-19 mRNA Vaccine Induced Turbo Cancers are: lymphomas, brain cancers, breast cancers, colon cancers and lung cancers (signals also seen in leukemias, hepatobiliary cancers, testicular cancers, sarcomas and melanomas)
+The top 5 COVID-19 mRNA Vaccine Induced Turbo Cancers are: lymphomas, brain cancers, breast cancers, colon cancers and lung cancers (signals also seen in leukemias, hepatobiliary cancers, testicular cancers, sarcomas and melanomas).

 breast cancer, especially triple negative breast cancer which is often seen in COVID-19 mRNA Vaccinated women and has the worst prognosis.
+(Pharmacol Res 2020).

 What dose of Ivermectin to treat COVID-19 mRNA Vaccine Turbo Cancer?